Plant bulbs depending on when they bloom:

 This is the perfect solution if the soil is really too heavy, or if you don’t have much space.
 For instance, growing potted tulip is very gratifying!

 Bulbs are everywhere in our gardens

-- Crocus and snowdrops are perfectly suited to growing directly in the lawn.
+- Crocus and snowdrop are perfectly suited to growing directly in the lawn.
 In winter they will produce bright spots of color.

-- Tulips come in an amazing variety of colors.
-There is no limit as to how many can be planted, in your flower beds, along your hedges, and even in pots for your balcony.
+- Tulip comes in an amazing variety of colors.
+There is no limit as to how many tulips you plant in your flower beds, along hedges, and even in pots for your balcony.

-- Narcissus, daffodils, hyacinths, lilies, gladiolus, bluebells, grape hyacinths and arums are true marvels to plant in any garden.
+- Narcissus, daffodil, hyacinth, lily, gladiolus, bluebell, grape hyacinth and arum are true marvels to plant in any garden.

 You are now ready to plant bulbs and see beautiful flowers in your garden, great job!

 - Learn how to plant bulbs in clay soil or flood-prone areas

 - Planting trees and shrubs